 The most fundamental things these books taught me was to think think of various levels of abstraction and approaching a given programming problem from various programming paradigms.

 A note aside for people wanting to learn C++.
 I see people argue on programming.reddit.com and other sites that C++ is not worth learning, that it's is a dead language and X is better than C++, etc. Don't listen to this crap!
-If you ever watched Guy Kawasaki's The Art of Start video presentation, the 11th point of success is "Don't let the bozos grind you down."
-That's what they are trying to do if you listen to them!
-Just start learning C++ and you will succeed with it!
+If you ever watched Guy Kawasaki's presentation The Art of the Start, the 11th point of success is "Don't let the bozos grind you down."
+That's what all these bozos on Reddit are trying to do.
+Don't listen to them; just start learning C++ and you will succeed.